 Themes in Economics

 Economics is at the heart of a number of key issues that have faced our society and will confront our future, such as: What will become of the UK?
-How will the turmoil in the Middle East affect our day to day lives?
+What happens to life after Brexit?
+How will the economy recover after Coronavirus?
 Why is the government in so much debt?

 Throughout the course, students will apply economic theory to a variety of issues, developing skills which will allow them to form their own conclusions about what is best for society.